icecream17/Stuff/writing/flowery.md

 So in conclusion, the author used padding to the genuine effect of characterization.
 In résumés, such language serves mainly to make things look better - after all, it shows a lot more effort than someone who put nothing.
 But here, extra effort has been put in to add one small nothing, and the result is a genuine effect of good.
-The reader feels justified in reading it all, even the small nothings; the millions of words in the series is all worth reading.
+The reader feels justified in reading it all, even the small nothings; the millions of words in the series are all worth reading.

 Genius.
 (Ok, not really, but I love this series.
 Of course, focusing so much on this line in particular heavily undersells the work.)